awslabs/aws-crt-s3-benchmarks/cdk/README.md

 1) Create a settings file for the account you'll be deploying to.
 Name it something like "myname.settings.json".
 It should look like:
     ```json
     {
+        "stack_name": "S3Benchmarks",
         "account": "012345678901",
         "region": "us-west-2",
         "bucket": "my-benchmarking-bucket",
+        "availability_zone": "us-west-2a",
         "canary": false
     }
     ```
     Fields are:
+    * `stack_name`: Name for CDK stack, canary dashboards, metrics etc. "S3Benchmarks" is fine.
+But if you're deploying multiple times to same account (e.g. once for general purpose bucket, and again for S3 Express directory bucket) you'll need unique names.
     * `account`: AWS account ID
     * `region`: AWS region
     * `bucket`: (Optional) If you want to use a pre-existing bucket, or you want the bucket to persist when stack is destroyed, pass its name here.
 If you omit this field, or set the value `""` or `null`, a bucket will be created that gets destroyed when the stack is destroyed.
+For S3 Express One Zone directory buckets, you must use a pre-existing bucket.
+    * `availability_zone`: (Optional) Specify the AWS Availability Zone to run benchmarks in.
+For S3 Express One Zone directory buckets, this is important, follow these steps:
+        * Find directory bucket's AZ ID.
+For a bucket named "my-benchmarking-bucket--usw2-az3--x-s3", this would be: "usw2-az3"
+        * Get the Availability Zone Name for this AZ ID.
+Run:
+            ```sh
+            aws ec2 describe-availability-zones --zone-ids <az-id-from-above>
+            ```
+        * From output, get "ZoneName", and use that.
+It will be like "us-west-2d".
     * `canary`: (Optional) Set `true` to have the benchmarks run nightly.

 1) Deploy this CDK app, passing in your settings file: